NGTOne/php-warren/README.md

 $warren
     ->setSignalHandler($myAwesomeHandler);
 ```
-By default, Warren will handle `SIGTERM` and `SIGHUP`, and exit _after_
+By default, Warren will handle `SIGTERM`, `SIGINT`, and `SIGHUP`, and exit
-completion of the current task.
+after completion of the current task.